ucsb-cs148-s21/1pm-t3-course-recommender/README.md

 Project name: UCSB Course Recommender Application

-Desription: A web application that helps CS students choose their course by listing a list of major courses and GE courses that they can take to count towards their graduation
+Description: A web application that helps CS students choose their course by listing a list of major courses and GE courses that they can take to count towards their graduation

 Team info: